 27 Boateng, R., Heeks, R. and Molla, A. (2011).
 Advancing e-commerce beyond readiness in a developing country: Experiences of Ghanaian firms.
 Journal of Electronic Commerce in Organizations 28 ILO.
 (2020).
 The impact of the COVID-19 pandemic on jobs and incomes in G20 economies.
-29 UNCELLO (2010).
-Disk J Country and Country in Countr i.
+29 INTERCONTRACT (2020).
+The impact of the COVID-19 pandemic on jobs and incomes in G20 economies.

+i.
 Algorithmic Management in Digital Platform Work

 Algorithms are increasingly being used to manage workers, leading to concerns of transparency, fairness, and accountability as workers often have little understanding of how these algorithms function.
-Algorithmic management, where algorithms dictate work assignments, shifts, and performance evaluations, is a prominent feature of digital platform work.30 This has several implications:
+Algorithmic management, where algorithms dictate work assignments, shifts, and performance evaluations, is a prominent feature of digital platform work.
+This has several implications: